 The Chinese economy differs from the economies of most developed countries in many respects, including the extent of government involvement, level of development, growth rate, and control of foreign exchange and allocation of resources.
-Although the mainland China government has implemented measures emphasizing the utilization of market forces for economic reform, the reduction of state ownership of productive assets and the establishment of improved corporate governance in business enterprises, a substantial portion of productive assets in mainland China government continues to play a significant role in regulating industry development by imposing industrial policies.
+Although the mainland China government has implemented measures emphasizing the utilization of market forces for economic reform, the reduction of state ownership of productive assets and the establishment of improved corporate government.
+In addition, the mainland China government continues to play a significant role in regulating industry development by imposing industrial policies.
 The mainland China government also exercises significant control over economic growth in mainland China by allocating resources, controlling payment of foreign currency-denominated obligations, setting monetary policy, regulating financial services and institutions, and providing preferential treatment to particular industries or companies.